-- civil and environmental engineering;
+- civil and environmental engineering

-- environmental management;
+- environmental management

-- environmental sciences;
+- environmental sciences

-- geography (with a physical science base);
+- geography (with a physical science base)

 - soil science.

-Entry with an HND only is rare.
+Entry with a HND only is rare.

 Detailed training in hydrology is usually covered at postgraduate level.
-Although not necessary for all jobs, a postgraduate degree is recommended, and increasingly required at senior level, due to competition for posts.
+Although not necessary for all jobs, a postgraduate degree is recommended - and increasingly required at senior level, due to competition for posts.

-- aquatic resource management;
+- aquatic resource management

-- environmental engineering;
+- environmental engineering

-- environmental management;
+- environmental management

-- flood risk management;
+- flood risk management

-- hydrology and water quality;
+- hydrology and water quality

-- water management;
+- water management

 - water resources.